 How it compares to Z-Library

-Google Books isn’t a direct replacement, but it’s a useful front-end layer: you discover books there, then get them through library apps, legitimate ebook stores or open-access sources.
+Google Books isn’t a direct replacement, but it’s an excellent front-end layer: discover books there, then get them through library apps, legitimate stores, or open-access sources.

 ManyBooks

-ManyBooks is a reader-friendly Z Library alternative for free and cheap ebooks, bringing together public-domain works and modern titles from indie authors.
-It started as a front-end for classic texts and now offers over 50,000 free ebooks plus frequent deals on newer books.
+ManyBooks is a reader-friendly Z Library alternative for free and cheap ebooks, combining public-domain works with modern indie titles.
+It offers over 50,000 free ebooks plus frequent deals on newer books.

 Content focus